Use this SleepFoundation.org link for the most current discount on ResMed products

 Some brands are more versatile than others when it comes to mask compatibility.
 If your travel CPAP machine is made by the same manufacturer as your standard machine, you may be able to use your regular mask.
 Some devices only work with one specific type of mask, however, so always check the product details to confirm before making a purchase.

-As long as your travel CPAP machine is FAA-approved for in-flight use, then you can use the machine while on an airplane.
+As long as your travel CPAP machine is FAA-approved for in-flight use, you can use the machine while on an airplane.
 With that said, it’s wise to contact your airline carrier in advance to make sure that they don’t have any special requirements concerning CPAP machines.
 Many models also have FAA-compliant rechargeable lithium batteries for uninterrupted power.
 The Department of Transportation specifies that those with sleep apnea do not have to count their CPAP equipment as one of their carry-on items.

 Traditionally it wasn’t advisable to use your portable CPAP machine on a daily basis, as most didn’t have humidifiers like standard machines and weren’t designed for long-term daily use.
 There are, however, some newer, sturdier travel CPAPs that have humidifiers similar to standard models and are more suitable for regular use.
 With that said, it’s best to reserve your portable CPAP machine for travel use only, replacing it approximately every 3 to 5 years to ensure optimal performance.